chanq-io/chanq-io/README.md

 - 👋 Hi, I’m @chanq-io, an experienced audio & music software engineer
 - 👀 I’m interested in building music / audio products!
-- 🌱 I’m currently learning rust & tentatively dipping my toes in the deep waters of ML
-- 💞️ I’m looking to collaborate on anything really!
+- 💞️ I’m looking to collaborate on anything, really!
 - 📫 How to reach me: <a rel="me" href="https://hachyderm.io/@snnbrr">Mastodon</a>

 <!---